emqx/emqx-sn/README.md

 - mqtt.sn.predefined.topic.N
   * The pre-defined topic name corresponding to the pre-defined topic id of N. Note that the pre-defined topic id of 0 is reserved.
 - mqtt.sn.username
   * This parameter is optional.
-If specified, emq-sn will connect EMQ core with this username.
+If specified, emqx-sn will connect EMQX core with this username.
 It is useful if any auth plug-in is enabled.
 - mqtt.sn.password
   * This parameter is optional.
 Pair with username above.